creadigme/aurelia-docgen/README.md

 This project has a dual license:
 - The **AGPLv3** License - see the [LICENSE file](LICENSE) for details.
-- An OEM / private license agreement for private or/and commercial use.
+- A private license agreement for private or/and commercial use.

 See [the FAQ on licensing](#license-faq).